brlew/esd_frontend/README.md

     docker images
     ```

-6. When 'docker images' is run, you should see the following images.
+6. When 'docker images' is run, you should see the following images with tag `g1t6`.
-    - veronicateng13/bookingappt
+    - borenlew/bookingappt
-    - veronicateng13/prescription
+    - borenlew/prescription
-    - veronicateng13/doctor
+    - borenlew/doctor
-    - veronicateng13/patient
+    - borenlew/patient
-    - veronicateng13/appt
+    - borenlew/appt